OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 But samsung recently filed a patent for a phone with a pop up flexible display.
 Guess why...

 The purpose is to make room for a speaker resonance chamber.
 Literally nothing else sounds useful here.
 Sounds like a good idea for audio entusiasts, but the audio enthusiasts also have better speakers to pick from.

+Can be a fail but it's not a real phone yet.
+It's just patented and they are experimenting.

+# The end
+That's all folks, I end with a question.
+**Do you have a favorite form factor among the above?
+Which one would you like right now?**
+For me it'd be sliding touch with a physical keypad.
+Basically [FxTec Pro 1](https://www.fxtec.com/) but with keyboard from [Gemini PDA](https://store.planetcom.co.uk/products/gemini-pda-1).